 We would like to acknowledge and thank our partners of the ‘The Plastic Neutrality Project’, launched in collaboration with the Sea Observatory of the Azores (OMA), Programa de Observaçao para as Pescas dos Açores (POPA)IMAR, Associação de Produtores de Atum e Similares dos Açores (APASA), and Federação das Pescas dos Açores (FPA).

-We would like to acknowledge and thank Fish4ever and Biocoop France for their financial support, their commitment to the Azores fishery, and their responsible, ethical sourcing practices.
+We would like to acknowledge and thank Fish4ever and Biocoop France for their financial support, commitment to the Azores fishery, and responsible, ethical sourcing practices.

 “I grew up surrounded by fishers and A Truly Plastic-Natural Fishery, as well as the Tuna Tales I created for IPNLF before this film, allowed me to, somehow, be part of a change that I know has to come.
 I dove deep into the problems around the fishing industry and listened to the voices of those who feel it directly.
 When listening to their stories you are left with no doubt that fishing is crucial for their survival.
 For example, in Cape Verde they need to take more and more risks as they are forced to go far out at sea to catch half of what they used to catch close to the shore.
 A Truly Platic-Neutral Fishery has been more than a photographic or videographic project, it has been a very strong introspective journey for Lamy and I, and we keep, printed on our hearts, each word spoken from these men and women.”